 “You can reduce your risk for PAD by learning your family history, maintaining a healthy diet and exercising regularly,” says Dr. Wang.
 “If you think you are at risk or are experiencing symptoms, you should speak with your doctor.”

-The Vascular Ultrasound Laboratory at Shady Grove Adventist Hospital offers non-invasive vascular ultrasound to detect PAD and other vascular conditions.
+The Vascular Ultrasound Laboratory at Adventist HealthCare Shady Grove Medical Center offers non-invasive vascular ultrasound to detect PAD and other vascular conditions.
 Ultrasounds are able to find narrowing or blockages by measuring blood flow with sound waves.

-Find out about all of the services, classes and events that Shady Grove Adventist Hospital offers to help you learn about your vascular and heart health.
+Find out about all of the services, classes and events that Adventist HealthCare Shady Grove Medical Center offers to help you learn about your vascular and heart health.
 Learn your risk, adjust your habits and take control of your health today!